How to Test Cell Phone Signal Strength

 Starting with iOS 11 and 12, Apple has hidden dBm readings in the iPhone field test mode.
 However, your iPhone chipset (Intel or Qualcomm) and your carrier (Telus, Bell, or Rogers) will determine if this method works.

 Before getting started, turn off your WiFi connection.
-Once off, here’s how to access field test mode:
+Once off, here’s how to access field test mode on iPhones:

 For iOS 15: